It’s fair to say that Mohamed Salah and Kevin De Bruyne were exceptionally good last season.

 In the FA Cup, they fell to eventual-finalists Leicester in the quarter-final stage.

-But they did reach the final of the Carabao Cup, losing to league champions Manchester United.
+But they did reach the final of the Carabao Cup, losing to league champions Man United.

 There was better news on the player awards front.

-Kevin De Bruyne was voted Footballer of the Year in the Premier League, and also won the much-coveted Player’s Player of the Year.
+Kevin De Bruyne was voted Footballer of the Year and also won the much-coveted Player’s Player of the Year.

 Not bad, not bad.